 Save your indie film a load of money in the editing room - and time.

-Video editing is, without a doubt, one of the most important parts of movie making.
+Video editing is, without a doubt, one of the most important aspects to consider when making a movie.
 Sure.
-People will argue this statement - but at the end of the day, it's the vision of the editor that people see.
+People will argue this statement - but at the end of the day?
+It's the visuals set out by the editor that people see.
 Generally, the editor will work with both the producer and director, to more align the vision intended for the project.
-This isn't always the case however, and in such instances, the editor is left with the impossible task of knowing what the production team have in mind - and more importantly... the viewer.
+This isn't always the case however, and in such instances, the editor is left with the difficult task of knowing what the production team have in mind.
+More importantly?
+What the viewer has in mind.
 A good editor is the unsung hero of any film or show.
-Their work goes undetected and if it is noticed... perhaps a little more experience is in order.
+Their work goes undetected.
+If it is noticed however, perhaps a little more experience is in order.
+Edits noticed by the viewer is something to be avoided at all costs.

-If you happen to be reading this however, it means you're looking for a video editor.
+If you happen to be reading this, it means you're looking for a video editor - or for information to use when searching.
 Perhaps wondering what the standard rate is?
-Maybe asking yourself what's included in a standard edit Vs. a blanket post production service?
-Or you simply have one thing on your mind.
+Maybe asking yourself what's included in a standard editing package Vs a blanket post production service?
+Or... maybe you simply have one thing on your mind.
 How to save a load of money in the editing room.
 This article is aimed to help you out - by saving money and time.
 This is an indie site - and this piece is geared to those with a tiny budget.

 I should also add - not to let price always dictate the editor you'll decide on.
 There are loads of excellent video editors that charge much less than they are worth.
 Maybe they really like your project?
 Or maybe they consider video editing more of a hobby.
 No matter how you slice it, if you're willing to do some leg-work, you can get amazing people at super low rates.